Hornets vs. Wizards Prediction & Picks - November 22

 - The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has fared better than their fifth-worst defense (122.2 points allowed per game).

-- Charlotte is averaging 45.4 boards per game (ninth-ranked in league).
-It is allowing 43.4 rebounds per contest (11th-ranked).
+- So far this season, Charlotte is grabbing 45.4 rebounds per game (ninth-ranked in NBA) and ceding 43.4 rebounds per contest (11th-ranked).

-- The Hornets rank 20th in the NBA with 25.2 assists per game.
+- This season, the Hornets rank 20th in the league in assists, dishing out 25.2 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.